fares-soliman/HouseScrape/README.md

-# HouseScrape
+# Meet HouseScrape
 The simple webscraper solution to getting the most important information from a house listing

-It also outputs the to an Excel file for ease of access and customizability
+Outputs all data to an Excel file for ease of access and customizability

 <p align='left'>